fzakaria/fzakaria.com/_posts/2024-07-17-fish-the-bash-way.md

 **AND**

-Your `$SHELL` remains bash, which means that any non-interactive use by programs will get the common bash they unfortunately implicilty rely on.
+Your `$SHELL` remains bash, which means that any non-interactive use by programs will get the common bash they unfortunately implicitly rely on.

 ```console
 ❯ ps -p $fish_pid